-The Coronavirus outbreak began in the area surrounding the city of Wuhan, China in December of 2019.
-Since it was first detected, confirmed cases of the virus have grown rapidly causing hundreds of deaths as a result.
+The Coronavirus outbreak began in the area surrounding the city of Wuhan, China, in December of 2019.
+Since it was first detected, confirmed cases of the virus have grown rapidly causing tens of thousands of deaths as a result.

 This latest strain to be detected is known as novel Coronavirus (COVID-19) and causes respiratory issues in those infected, similar to pneumonia.

-There have been thousands of confirmed cases in China and although measures have been put in place to contain the outbreak, the virus has been found all across the globe having been detected in the UK and elsewhere in Europe, the US, Australia and other parts of Asia.
+There have been hundreds of thousands of confirmed cases all over the planet despite only initially being found in China where strict measures were imposed to contain the outbreak.
+The virus has however been found all across the globe leading to thousands of fatalities in the UK and elsewhere in Europe, the US, Australia and other parts of Asia.

-This rapid spread of cases has led the World Health Organisation to declare it a Public Health emergency of International Concern.
+This rapid spread of cases in countries across the globe led the World Health Organisation to declare it a pandemic.

-With travel bans having started in China, now in place across the globe, sporting cancellations have been and will be inevitable.
-We speculated earlier in January whether the 2020 Tokyo Olympics could be effected but what other events have been postponed or cancelled?
+With travel and movement bans now in place across the globe and public safety the highest priority, sporting cancellations have been and will continue to be inevitable.
+We speculated earlier in January whether the 2020 Tokyo Olympics could be effected, now moved to 2021, but what other events have been postponed or cancelled?

 Below we will have the latest news and updates.